-For all other state agencies, EITS may review budget requests for information technology services, personnel, equipment, hardware, software, information systems, and communications systems in conjunction with the Budget Division (excluding expendable supplies) for technological feasibility and compliance with state technical standards.
+EITS may review budget requests for information technology services, personnel, equipment, hardware, software, information systems, and communications systems in conjunction with the Budget Division (excluding expendable supplies) for technological feasibility and compliance with state technical standards.
 This review is technical in nature and does not imply a recommendation by EITS and does not assure inclusion in the Governor Recommends phase of the budget process.

-Regardless of whether an agency uses EITS services or equipment, a Technology Investment Notification (TIN) must be submitted to EITS for technology investments of \$50,000 or more.
+Regardless of whether an agency uses or negotiated to use EITS services or equipment, a Technology Investment Notification (TIN) must be submitted to EITS for technology investments with an aggregated value of \$50,000 or more.
 Additionally, cloud service investments of any amount must be reported to EITS for security visibility and investment scalability potential.
 (See the TIN section within this manual for details).

-EITS will also conduct a detailed review of requested utilization for EITS services which agencies budget in NEBS through the EITS schedule.
+EITS will also conduct a detailed review of requested utilization for EITS services submitted by agencies in NEBS EITS schedule.
 When budgeting for EITS services, an agency must project the needs for those services for the coming biennium and demonstrate that projections are based on historical trends and actual need.
 EITS will assist and review the agency's utilization projections as necessary.